google/rerast/README.md

 Besides replace! there are several other replacement macros that can be used:

-* replace\_patttern! - this replaces patterns. e.g. &Some(a).
+* replace\_pattern! - this replaces patterns. e.g. &Some(a).
 Such a pattern might appear in a match
   arm or if let.
 Irrefutable patterns (those that are guaranteed to always match) can also be matched within let statements and function arguments.
 * replace\_type! - this replaces types.
 It's currently a bit limited in that it doesn't support